LaMia-3/book-collection-app/README.md

 - **Customization**: Personalize your bookshelf with different color palettes
 - **Enhanced Search**: Advanced search capabilities with fuzzy matching and field-specific filtering
 - **Import/Export**: Import and export your collection in CSV or JSON format with series relationship preservation
-- **Data Persistence**: All data is stored in IndexedDB for reliable offline access
+- **Data Persistence**: All data is stored exclusively in IndexedDB for reliable offline access
   - Full offline support after initial load
   - Efficient indexed queries for large collections
   - Robust error handling and recovery
+  - Complete migration from localStorage (legacy) to IndexedDB

 ### Customization
 - **Personalization**: Customize your bookshelf with different color palettes